5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 * UEFI/Legacy Boot: `UEFI only`
 * CSM Support: `Disabled`
 * Boot Mode: `Quick`
 * Boot Order Lock: `Enabled` Enable this *after* you've set-up the order of the Boot Drives.
-This prohibits `WindowsBootManager` from taking over the first slot of the boot drives.
+This prevents `WindowsBootManager` from taking over the first slot of the boot drives.
+This way, you don't need to enable the `LauncherOption` in OpenCore!
 </details>

 ### Installing macOS